Purpose and scope

 Submission.
 Space in Jurimetrics is limited.
 Originality, clarity, civility, and brevity are highly valued.
 Articles are selected for publication according to editorial assessment of their suitability and reports from referees.
 Although Jurimetrics welcomes careful analysis or advocacy of policy matters concerning law, science, and technology, publication of content that is defamatory, violates the law, or advocates for partisan politics is prohibited.
 Unsolicited manuscripts are welcomed for consideration if neither the article nor any part of its essential substance has been or will be published elsewhere before appearing in Jurimetrics.
 Copies of any closely related manuscripts should be submitted along with the manuscript that is to be considered by Jurimetrics.
 Unsolicited manuscripts from academics, practitioners, policymakers, and non-ASU law students are welcome.

-Manuscripts may be submitted by electronic mail to email@example.com, preferably in Microsoft Word format.
-Alternatively, authors with access to ExpressO and Scholastica may submit manuscripts using one of those platforms.
+Manuscripts may be submitted by electronic mail to firstname.lastname@example.org, preferably in Microsoft Word format.
+Alternatively, authors with access to Scholastica may submit manuscripts using that platform.
 Footnotes rather than endnotes should be used.
 Authors should provide contact information including mailing address, e-mail address, and telephone number.

 Expedited Review.
 Authors requesting expedited review must provide the names of the journals that have accepted the manuscript and their deadlines.
 If the peer-review process cannot be completed to meet these deadlines, authors will be advised of this fact.
 Please note that our ability to expedite reviews can be constrained by the peer-review process.
 If we have insufficient time to evaluate an article, we will be forced to reject it without further review.